Here are 28 types of website content that search engines like Google and social media channels such as Facebook, Twitter and Instagram all love.

 23. Product or service comparison

-Here’s a reason for creating product or service comparison content.
+Here’s a reason for writing great content about a product or service comparison.

 During the purchasing process most people hesitate before buying.